Back to For Parents

 The Five Beloved Ones (Panj Pyare)

-The Panj Pyare came from different regions of India and from different castes — a deliberate declaration that the Khalsa transcends all social divisions:
+The Panj Pyare came from five different regions of Hindustan and from different castes — a deliberate declaration that the Khalsa transcends all social divisions:

 1. Bhai Daya Singh — from Lahore (present-day Pakistan)